BahgatMashaly/JavaEntityFrameworkFromDatabaseToPostMan/README.md

-Note:
+USING:
+- set "resources" directory as resource root
-the option "Insert update ManyToOne by Object" : it's about how it will manage the ManyToOne relation in the model file that will effect how you will insert or update the object
+- The option "Insert update ManyToOne by Object" : it's about how it will manage the ManyToOne relation in the model file that will effect how you will insert or update the object.

 example for manage the ManyToOne by object